Falasefemi2/project30days/README.md

 - Day: 9/30;
 - Type: Java AWT (Abstract Window Toolkit)
 - Description: Build a AWT calculator that does basic arithmetic.

+## Project 10: Contact book cli

+A simple Command Line Interface (CLI) application in Java for managing contacts.
+Supports adding, updating, deleting, and searching contacts, with the ability to persist data using JSON or CSV file storage.

+- Project 10: Contact book cli
+- Day: 10/30
+- Type: Command-Line Interface (CLI) Application
+- Description: Build a cli tool for storing contact name, phone, email and address, Jackson to store JSON.